theProgrammerDavid/team1/README.md

 * [Java MySQL Driver](https://static.javatpoint.com/src/jdbc/mysql-connector.jar)

 ## Work Model
-The server ```sdd.team1.david.server.Server``` queries the clients ```sdd.team1.david.client.Client``` once per day at a pre-determined time of the day.
+The client ```sdd.team1.david.client.Client``` queries the servers ```sdd.team1.david.server.Server``` once per day at a pre-determined time of the day.

-The client then replies back with the requested data.
+The server then replies back with the requested data.